besterestmark/bettermark/docs/notes.md

 	+ TOC 1|2|3|4|5|6 for depth of headings shown (Default is TOC6 aka the most)
 	+ Syntax maybe `[TOC(1|2|3|4|5|6)]`
   + cool https://github.com/3r3bu5x9/Prismatic-Night#table-of-contents
-- `--- content ---` makes text be inside something like an hr

 ## Concerns